 Reintegration through Sport

-One of the EFDN member clubs which has experience in participating in the tournaments of the Dutch Justice Department is Bohemian FC.
-Additionally, Bohemian FC delivers their own “Reintegration through Sport” programme.
-Already for five years, the club is working together with the Mountjoy Prison in Dublin.
+Bohemian Foundation works together with the Mountjoy Prison in Dublin.
 The club has been conducting regular training sessions for Mountjoy prisoners since 2012 and has provided opportunities for released prisoners to be involved with local football.
 Those training sessions have a very positive effect.
 Inmates get to break down the barriers, socialise with each other and reintegrate with the community later on.
+Players from Bohemian F.C. help coach in the training sessions.